Heroadn/Chip8Emu/README.md

 # Todo
-cleaning up some code related to graphics, and other bugfixes, and a debugger gui, configurable keyboard layout, for now they are hardcoded
+cleaning up some code related to graphics, more documentation, bugfixes, debugger gui, and a configurable keyboard layout, for now they are hardcoded

 # Misc